-The disciple recollects thus: "Supreme Buddha, my teacher, made aware there are six heavenly worlds; they are, Cātummahārājika, Tāvatiṁsa, Yāma, Tusita, Nimmānarati, and Paranimmita wasavatti.
-Supreme Buddha, my teacher, made aware that heavenly beings possess five noble qualities; they are Saddhā, Sīla, Suta, Cāga, and Paññā.
+The disciple recollects thus: Supreme Buddha, my teacher, made aware that there are six heavenly worlds; they are, Chatummaharajika, Thavathimsa, Yama, Thusitha, Nimmanarathi, and Paranimmitha wassathi.
+Supreme Buddha, my teacher, made aware that heavenly beings possess five noble qualities; they are Shraddha, Seela, Sutha, Chaga and Panna.
 Supreme Buddha, my teacher, made aware that heavenly beings developed these noble qualities when they were in the human world.
-I also possess Saddhā, Sīla, Suta, Cāga, and Paññā, the noble qualities heavenly beings possess.
-Whatever noble qualities the gods have, I also have those noble qualities."
+I also possess Shraddha, Seela, Sutha, Chaga and Panna, the noble qualities that heavenly beings possess.
+Whatever noble qualities the gods have, I also have those noble qualities".

-In this manner, one contemplates thinking one possesses the same noble qualities of gods.
-One's ability to see qualities of heavenly beings in himself or herself and one's ability to see one's noble qualities in gods is the devatānussati meditation.
-During the time of the Buddha, disciples practiced devatānussati.
-There is a recent myth that people say one cannot make merit in heavenly worlds, which is untrue.
+In this manner, one contemplates thinking that one possesses the same noble qualities of gods.
+One's ability to see qualities of heavenly beings in him (or her) and one's ability to see one's noble qualities in gods is the devatanussati meditation.
+During the time of the Buddha, disciples practiced devatanussati.
+There is a recent myth, that people say one cannot make merit in heavenly worlds; which is untrue.
 Many disciples of the Buddha were born in the heavenly worlds.
-You, too, have the opportunity to cultivate this divinity in your life.
-By practicing devatānussati, one develops equanimity on the pleasures of the human world.
-Thus, one establishes his or her mind in heaven.
-At the breakup of the body, one who practices devatānussati will be reborn in the heavenly worlds.
-Having been born in heaven, one continues to practice Saddhā, Sīla, Suta, Cāga, and Paññā and develop the noble path leading to Nibbāna.
-Hence, devatānussati meditation helps with the realization of the Four Noble Truths.
+You too have the opportunity to cultivate this divinity in your life.
+By practicing devatanussati, one develops equanimity on the pleasures of the human world.
+Thus, one establishes his (her) mind in heaven.
+At the breakup of the body, one who practices devatanussati will be reborn in the heavenly worlds.
+Having been born in heaven, one continues to practice shraddha, seela, sutha, chaga and panna and develop the noble path leading to Nibbana.
+Hence, devatanussati mediation helps with the realization of the Four Noble Truths.

-Devatanussati Meditation
+Devatanussati meditation

-Gods of the Cātummahārājika had developed great confidence (saddhā) in the Supreme Buddha, Supreme Dhamma, and Supreme Sangha when they were in the human world.

-Because of their great confidence in the Buddha, Dhamma, and Sangha, at the breakup of the body, they were born in heaven.

-I have also developed great confidence in the Buddha, Dhamma, and Sangha similar to the confidence of gods.

-The great confidence I have in the Buddha, Dhamma, and Sangha is a great gain for me, a great protection, and my true refuge.

-Gods of the Cātummahārājika had abstained from killing beings, abstained from stealing, abstained from sexual misconduct, abstained from lying, and abstained from taking intoxicants when they were in the human world.

-Gods of the $C\bar{a}tummah\bar{a}r\bar{a}jika$ had observed five precepts and eight precepts ( $s\bar{s}la$ ) when they were in the human world.

-Having practiced precepts, at the breakup of the body, they were born in the Cātummahārājika heaven.

-I also observe the five precepts regularly and eight precepts four times a month on uposatha [on the four phases of the moon] days.

-My virtue is a great gain for me, a great protection, and my true refuge.

-Gods of the Cātummahārājika had developed knowledge of the Dhamma (suta) when they were in the human world by listening to Dhamma, by remembering Dhamma and by wise-consideration of Dhamma.

-Having developed knowledge of the Dhamma, at the breakup of the body they were born in the Cātummahārājika heaven.
+- Devas of the Chatummaharajika had developed great confidence (saddha) in the Supreme Buddha, Supreme Dhamma and Supreme Sangha, when they were in the human world.
+Because of their great confidence in the Buddha, Dhamma and Sangha, at the breakup of the body they were born in heaven. - I have also developed great confidence in the Buddha, Dhamma and Sangha similar to the confidence of gods. - The great confidence I have in the Buddha, Dhamma and Sangha is a great gain for me, a great protection, and my true refuge. - Gods of the Chatummaharajika had abstained from killing beings, abstained from stealing, abstained from sexual misconduct, abstained from lying and abstained from taking intoxicants when they were in the human world. - Gods of the Chatummaharajika had observed five precepts and eight precepts (seela) when they were in the human world. - Having practiced precepts, at the breakup of the body, they were born in the Chatummaharajika heaven. - I also observe the five precepts regularly, and eight precepts on uposatha days. - My virtue is a great gain for me, a great protection, and my true refuge. - Gods of the Chatummaharajika had developed knowledge of the Dhamma (sutta) when they were in the human world by listening to Dhamma, by remembering Dhamma and by wise-consideration of Dhamma. - Having developed knowledge of the Dhamma, at the breakup of the body they were born in the Chatummaharajika heaven.

-I also develop knowledge of the Dhamma by listening to Dhamma, by remembering Dhamma, and by wise-consideration of Dhamma.
+I also develop knowledge of the Dhamma by listening to Dhamma, by remembering Dhamma and by wise-consideration of Dhamma.